equinor/ert/docs/rst/manual/reference/configuration/observations.rst

    compatible simulatores, etc

  - :ref:`HISTORY_OBSERVATION <history_observation>`: for time series of
-   observations for whcih the observed values can be extracted from WCONPROD or WCONINJE secion of ECLIPSE schedule files.
+   observations for which the observed values can be extracted from WCONPROD or WCONINJE section of ECLIPSE schedule files.
 Used for easy / quick configuration of production rates and fractions.